You can read this article below or listen to it in a video format with visual imagery (see video link above).

 Where Do Rituals Fit In?

 All too often, unfortunately, rituals are unconsciously used to prop up the spiritual identity of the Ego.
-By doing something spiritual, we then mistaken ourselves for being spiritual, but the two are by no means equivalent.
+By doing something spiritual, we then have mistaken ourselves for being spiritual, but the two are by no means equivalent.
 So if there is some act or tool that you would like to use or engage with, it can be just fine as long as you are doing it for the love of doing, not because you think you have to or think you should.
-Keep the thinking out it in fact, to avoid fueling your Ego’s spiritual identity.
+Keep thinking out it, in fact, to avoid fueling your Ego’s spiritual identity.
 Follow the wisdom of your heart instead.
-This is perhaps the best and most important “ritual”, if you’d like to cal it that, that anyone can ever practice.
+This is perhaps the best and most important “ritual” if you’d like to call it that, that anyone can ever practice.

 Ultimately, nothing spiritual needs to be done to be spiritual.
 A ritual can point the way, but it is not the way.
-Yes, some tools, props or rituals can be valuable, but they are not required.
+Yes, some tools, props, or rituals can be valuable, but they are not required.
 You don’t need to chant, or read angel cards, or sleep with crystals under your pillow.
 You can if you like and if that brings you joy, but you don’t have to.
-Intention is where it is all at.
-This is the power and potential of our Divine human nature: we can create through intention.
+The intention is where it is all at.
+This is the power and potential of our divine-human nature: we can create through intention.

-We can hide behind spiritual talk, wear spiritual clothes, or attend spiritual programs, but more often than not, these just create a lovely new identity for the Ego to uphold, as shared in the ritual section above.
+We can hide behind the spiritual talk, wear spiritual clothes, or attend spiritual programs, but more often than not, these just create a lovely new identity for the Ego to uphold, as shared in the ritual section above.
 True spirituality is lived and embodied, and ultimately needs none of those things.
 Why?
 Because we are spirit at the core of our being.
 We are always connected.
-What we do, however, in this life experience is block that connection with the many illusions and limits that we put upon ourselves or buy into.
+However, in this life experience, we end up blocking that connection with the many illusions and limits that we put upon ourselves or buy into.
 Then yes, it seems necessary to take “the spiritual journey” to unblock all that, but the truth is that liberation is a choice that takes a moment.
 You don’t need practices, rituals, or lifetimes.
 You only need this moment.
 What do you choose?
 Love, or not?
 Peace, or not?
-Do you choose heart-centered thoughts, words and actions, or do you choose behavior that is out of alignment with the highest expressions of love and peace?
+Do you choose heart-centered thoughts, words, and actions, or do you choose behavior that is out of alignment with the highest expressions of love and peace?